karlgroves/dontbeadick/README.md

 ## Full Text of the Code of Conduct
 The full text of the Don't be a Dick Code of Conduct is as follows:

-> If at anytime you choose to do something that a rational person of average intelligence could reasonable consider your actions as "Being a dick", you are in violation of this code of conduct.
+> If at anytime you choose to do something that a rational person of average intelligence could reasonably consider your actions as "Being a dick", you are in violation of this code of conduct.

 ## Potential Questions and Concerns